a-morales/kwm/README.md

 In addition to this, for *Kwm* to work properly, the user also has to place *Kwmc* in their path.
 Simply move/symlink the `.bin/kwmc` binary to your path.

+The hotkeys.cpp file can be edited live and recompiled separately using `make` again.
+By doing this, the user may change hotkeys without having to restart *Kwm*.

 To make *Kwm* start automatically on login, update line 9 of kwm.plist to be the full path of the executable
 on your machine.
 With that change, just link the plist file via `ln -sf full/path/to/kwm.plist ~/Library/LaunchAgents`.
 Then logout/login to have Kwm start automatically.